Photo: Riis2602

 San Antonio, TX

-The Medical Arts Building opened in 1924 as San Antonio's first skyscraper, designed in the Gothic Revival style with gargoyle exterior details depicting medical ailments including toothaches.
+The Medical Arts Building opened on April 12, 1926 as San Antonio's tallest building at the time, designed in the Gothic Revival style with gargoyle exterior details depicting medical ailments including toothaches.
+Construction began in November 1924.
 Doctors operated private clinics throughout the tower while the upper floors served as a working hospital; the basement housed the building's morgue.
 The building was converted to offices in 1976 and became the Emily Morgan Hotel in 1984, now operating as a DoubleTree by Hilton.

 $$ All ages Family: Moderate